collardeau/svelte-fluid-header/README.md

     background-color: lightblue;
     padding: 10px;
   }
-  :global(.fluid-header-button:hover) {
+  :global(.fluid-header-button) {
     font-size: 1.1rem;
   }
 </style>
 ```

+You can replace the name of these classes with the `containerClass` and `defaultButtonClass` props;

 ## Events

-Events are emitted from the component
+Two events are emitted from the component.

 ### `open`